 We are not presently planning any discounts in the public rounds of the LAND sales.
 Discounts were exclusive to the presale rounds.

-Yes, you can sell your LAND on The Sandbox's upcoming marketplace.
+Yes, you can sell your LAND on The Sandbox's upcoming marketplace (this is an upcoming feature).
 Alternatively, you can sell LAND on third-party NFT exchanges such as OpenSea and Rarible.

 On The Sandbox's official marketplace, there will be a 5% transaction fee, payable in $SAND.
 This fee will go back into the Foundation (which is used to support content creators on the platform).

 If you are selling your LAND via a third-party NFT exchange, such as OpenSea or Rarible, there will be a fee charged by the exchange as well as a gas fee to cover.
 We cannot advise you on the exact cost of fees on third parties, please consult the third party for this information.

 The value of LAND depends on several factors, such as proximity to major partners, if any ASSETs included in the bundle, anything that is built on the LAND and the size of the LAND.
 Remember that LAND sellers will ideally need to perform some market research, remain competitive and charge a fair price in order to be attractive to potential buyers.

 Yes, in the future LAND owners will be able to rent out any LANDs they own to other creators in The Sandbox.

 Yes, you can build an experience, such as a game, diorama and so forth, on top of any LANDs that you rent from LAND owners.

 LAND owners can decide how much they want to charge for renting LAND parcels.
 But they will need to remain competitive for game creators to keep an economic incentive to paying out a rent while monetising their experiences and continue developing them.